ISC Medical - the company

-Natasha is a GP who graduated from the University of Manchester Medical School.
-She is currently working in Cambridgeshire and has developed a passion for teaching, including training competencies that are essential for general practice, from basic life support to communication skills.
-Natasha is an active BMA committee representative for her local GP training scheme which helps keep her constantly up-to-date with developments within the medical profession.
-Natasha started teaching our GPST courses in early 2009 and has been widely commended for her very enthusiastic and approachable style.
+Natasha is a salaried portfolio GP in Cambridge, who graduated from the University of Manchester Medical School.
+She has developed a passion for teaching, including training competencies that are essential for general practice, from basic life support to communication skills.
+Natasha started teaching our courses in 2009 and has been widely commended for her very enthusiastic and approachable style in both the GPST and Medical School Entry courses.
 She combines this with her ability to provide constructive criticism and flair in helping candidates fulfil their true potential.
 Natasha is deeply committed to teaching and her enjoyment of it is only matched by observing her candidates' confidence and skills improve throughout the course of the day.

 Nishali is a GP who graduated from Royal Free & University College Medical School and is currently working at Ealing Hospital.
 She has always had an enthusiasm for teaching since she was a medical student and thoroughly enjoys peer teaching, medical school teaching and is now also an instructor on ALS courses.
 Nishali sits on the medical school interview panel at Royal Free & University College London and so is well versed in the med school interview process.
 Nishali is an extremely popular trainer and has been praised by previous delegates for her positive approach and boundless enthusiasm.
 Her approach and dedication to her teaching inspires an enormous amount of confidence in the groups she teaches.

-Khyati is a GP who graduated from Royal Free & University College Medical School and is currently working in a practice in London .
-She has been involved in teaching medical student and peers throughout her career, particularly thriving in small group sessions.
+Khyati is a GPST3 who graduated from Royal Free & University College Medical School and is currently working at Guys & St Thomas' Hospital.
+She has been involved in medical student and peer teaching throughout her career, particularly thriving in small group sessions.
 Her enthusiasm and willingness to go the extra mile has been much appreciated by her students.
 When teaching on our GPST courses, Khyati has been described as focussed, engaging and constructive with particular attention to detail.
 Khyati provides an unintimidating environment in which to develop the skills essential for success in exams.